maxkub/challengeMDI343/README.md

 # challengeMDI343
-All the created functions are in *utils/data_science.py*.
-All scores are evaluated with the roc_auc_score from sklearn, on a cross validation subset of the data representing 20% of the whole dataset.
+All the created functions are in [data_sciency.py](utils/data_science.py).
+All scores are evaluated with the roc_auc_score from [sklearn](http://scikit-learn.org/stable/), on a cross validation subset of the data representing 20% of the whole dataset.

 ### Preprocessing of the dataset
 This is the preprocessing applied to find the best score.
 The following operations are applied, in that order: